 About me

-I study business and finance at Columbia University while researching financial regulation, economic statecraft, and other global economic issues at the Richard Paul Richman Center for Business, Law, and Public Policy and the Center on Global Energy Policy.
+Most recently, I was a researcher at Columbia University’s Richard Paul Richman Center for Business, Law, and Public Policy and its Center on Global Energy Policy.

 Previously, I worked on the New Bagehot Project at Yale, which provides practical advice to policymakers facing financial crises (Press: Bloomberg, Politico, IMF).
 I focused on restructuring distressed banks, with a regional focus on the EU, China, and the US.
 Lately, I'm focused on corporate and sovereign restructuring, too.
 My research has been cited by The Economist, the Financial Times, Business Insider, and The White House, among others.